 Better2Know suggests a blood test to see if you have Syphilis.
 We can also take a swab of the suspected Chancre.
 Syphilis is also included in our wide range of comprehensive screens and tests.

 How is the infection treated?

-Syphilis can be treated with a course of antibiotics.
+Syphilis can often be cured with a short course of antibiotics.
 Better2Know’s sexual health team can assist in arranging an appointment with one of our private doctors should you test positive for this infection.

 How can I book my test with Better2Know?